hngu/leetcode/1032_Stream_of_Characters.md

 At most 4 * 10^4 calls will be made to query.
 ```

+**Tags**
+- Revisit

 ### Solution
+- The most straightforward solution is to create a trie, and for each query letter you have a list of candidates and check if a candiate has that character suffix.
+If there are no candidates or is not a word yet, then return False.
+If any candidate reaches a word, return True.
+- The best solution is to create a trie, but store the words backwards!
+Then you look up the entire stream in the trie.
+The tricky part here is how to store the trie backwards so that you know if you reached a word.
+You will need to create a flag for that.
 ```
 class TrieNode:
     def __init__(self, char, isWord=False):